SBC-Utrecht/pytom-match-pick/docs/Usage.md

 ## 1. Creating a template and mask

-This section contains usage information for `pytom_create_template.py` and `pytom_create_mask.py`.

 **Important**:
 - The template and mask need to have the same box size.
 - The template needs to have the same contrast as the tomogram (e.g. the particles are black in both the tomogram and template).
+Contrast can be adjusted with the `--invert` option.

 ### pytom_create_template.py